MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/limits.md

-Default Limits for Web Sites <limits>
+Default Limits for Web Sites &lt;limits&gt;
 ====================
 <a id="001"></a>
 ## Overview